-One pair of 5-way insulated binding posts is provided on the rear of your amplifier.
-While they allow bare wire to be used, we recommend that firstly spades, or secondly bananas be used instead of bare wire.
-Make sure that your speaker cables are firmly connected before turning the amplifier on.
+Two pairs of 5-way insulated binding posts are provided on the rear of your amplifier (One pair for a monoblock).
+While they allows bare wire to be used, we recommend that firstly spades, or secondly bananas be used instead of bare wire.
+Make sure that your speaker cables are firmly connected to the correct speaker connections.

-The binding posts are WBT NextGen[TM] for improved signal transfer, enhanced sonic performance, and a faster, more direct connection.
-The positive terminal is identified by the red ring on the base and tip; and the negative terminal is identified by the black ring on the base and tip.
+The binding posts are ETI CablePods[TM] for improved signal transfer, enhanced sonic performance, and a faster, more direct connection.
+The positive (signal) terminal is identified by the red ring on the base; and the negative (return) terminal is identified by the black ring on the base.

+If you are using banana plugs, you may have to remove the little black plastic covers (if installed) on the end of each CablePod[TM].
 If you are using spade lugs, unscrew the binding posts, insert the spades, and hand tighten.
 Do not use pliers or other tools to tighten the binding posts as you may strip the plastic threads on the posts.
-These WBT binding posts are designed to fully tighten without the use of tools.
-If you are using banana plugs, just insert into the hole at the end.
+These ETI CablePods are designed to fully tighten without the use of tools.

-DO NOT SHORT THE TERMINALS TOGETHER AND DO NOT GROUND EITHER LOUDSPEAKER TERMINALS
+DO NOT SHORT THE TERMINALS TOGETHER AND DO NOT GROUND THE LOUDSPEAKER TERMINALS

 Unlike many other Class D amplifiers, the output terminals of the GR-Amp do not "float" at a significant voltage above ground potential - which makes the GR-Amp useable with all loudspeakers, including those with built-in powered subwoofers and electrostatic designs.
 However, this does NOT mean that you can ground the negative terminal of the speaker outputs.
-As a fully balanced amplifier, both terminals are "live".
+Do NOT short the two negative (return) terminals together.